What if you studied the Scriptures in its original Jewish context? Would it help or hinder your Christianity?

 Finally, what about those prophecies where the evangelists don’t quite seem to get things right.
 Like when Matthew tells us that ‘he (Jesus) will be called a nazarene’ (Matthew 2:23) even though this line is nowhere present in the Old Testament.
 Even these ‘mistakes’ can be easily understood when we begin to see the sacred scriptures in their Jewish and historical contexts.

-So friends, study the Bible.
+Study the Bible.
 Read it every day if you can.
-And when you are feeling up to it, go deeper.
+And when you are feeling up to it, go ancient and deeper.
 You will be more than glad that you did.